 Other government agencies, such as FHA, VA, and USDA, strongly encourage servicers to pause the foreclosure process once they have been notified that a borrower has applied for HAF or been approved for assistance but do not require it.
 Some state HAF programs may require a servicer to pause foreclosure activity.
 Check with your HAF program to see if they have notified your servicer.
 Regardless of who backs your mortgage, it’s a good idea to let your servicer know that you have applied for HAF and ask if the foreclosure process can be paused.

 If you are concerned about losing your home to foreclosure, contact a HUD-approved housing counseling agency who can help you develop a plan.
 If you need a lawyer, you may qualify for free legal services through your local bar association or legal aid.
 If you are a servicemember, contact your local Legal Assistance Office.

 Yes, if you have been approved for HAF funds but are having difficulty with your servicer accepting the payment, you can submit a complaint online.
 We’ll forward it to the company and work to get you a response, generally within 15 days.

-If you have not been approved, you can instead try to get in contact with a representative from your local HAF program who can explain why you did not meet their eligibility criteria. and selecting the appropriate state, district, or territory on the map.
+If you have not been approved, you can instead try to get in contact with a representative from your local HAF program who can explain why you did not meet their eligibility criteria.
+Find your program by visiting this site and selecting the appropriate state, district, or territory on the map.